atomone-hub/genesis/README.md

-Recent times have seen the Cosmos community grappling with significant challenges stemming from differences about core tokenomics, about the very nature of the $ATOM token (whether it is staking or monetary), about monetization trategy and what types of projects to fund; and there generally appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.
+Recent times have seen the Cosmos community grappling with significant challenges stemming from differences about core tokenomics, about the very nature of the $ATOM token (whether it is staking or monetary), about monetization strategy and what types of projects to fund; and there generally appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.

 (XXX check after completion)
-While proposal #848 ("halvening") failed to get the required threshold of 50% to pass on Gaia, it did get very close which means that thet $ATOM stakers are split down the middle on the most fundamental tokenomics security design element.
+While proposal #848 ("halvening") failed to get the required threshold of 50% to pass on Gaia, it did get very close which means that that $ATOM stakers are split down the middle on the most fundamental tokenomics security design element.
 Furthermore, this change was proposed on chain without addressing the valid security concerns raised by the community, with errors about the cost of